juandarr/pomodoro-react/README.md

 ## Installation

-Make sure you have installed `yarn` and `react-scripts`.
+Make sure you have installed `yarn`.
 For the former one install globally with `npm install -g yarn`.
 Once you have `yarn`, in the main repository run `yarn install`.
-Then install `react-scripts` with `yarn add react-scripts`.
-This is a temporary configuration since I am planning to move the app to a more modern set of tools: `vite` as a replacement for `create-react-app` and Typescript.
+Once this is done you will be able to run any of the available scripts.This is a temporary configuration since I am planning to move the app to a more modern set of tools: `vite` as a replacement for `create-react-app` and Typescript.

 ## Available Scripts